 • What size screen do you need?

 • What type of screen do you want?

 This will then help you decide which screen size and type will be best suited for your needs.

 TV screen sizes

 This depends on where your TV will be placed, what you're using it for and how many people will be watching it.
 The screen size is measured diagonally, from corner to corner.
-If your TV is going into a particular space, then the measurements of the whole TV will be listed in the product description.
+If your TV is going into a particular space, pay attention to the measurements of the whole TV, which are listed in the product description.